Charan12-prog/CS573-project-template-proposal/README.md

 ## Open Questions

--I’m happy with how the interactive legend works, but I’m exploring how to make the transitions smoother or faster.
+- I’m happy with how the interactive legend and hover features work, but I still want to explore how to make the transitions smoother and faster.

--I’m also curious about how to design color palettes that remain clear for people with color-vision differences.
+- I’d like to test different color palettes to make sure the chart is clear for people with color-vision differences.

--In future weeks, I plan to test adding additional filters such as Age or Physical Activity Level to make the visualization more detailed.
+- In future updates, I plan to add extra filters like Age or Physical Activity Level to see if they reveal new patterns.

 ## Milestones

-September: Finish visualizations 1 and 2
+September: Completed initial visualizations (Sleep vs Stress and baseline stacked bar).

-October: Complete visualizations 3 and 4
+October: Built interactive versions and refined the design with tooltips and transitions.

-November: Add interactivity and error bars
+November: Added advanced interactions (hover labels, fading effects, smooth transitions).

-December: Finalize portfolio and polish everything up.
+December: Finalize the project with annotations, deployment, and full portfolio polish.